 Tarawera 100 Mile Endurance Run

-The Tarawera 100 Mile Endurance Run is a challenging ultra distance race in the Rotorua and Tarawera regions, New Zealand.
-Completing an anti-clockwise loop, the event start and finishes at Government Gardens in Rotorua.
+The 2019 Tarawera 100 Mile Endurance Run is a challenging ultra-distance race in the Rotorua and Tarawera regions, New Zealand.
+Completing an anti-clockwise loop, the event starts and finishes at Government Gardens in Rotorua.
 Runners start in the dark on Saturday morning and many will run for 24 or more hours – finishing on Sunday.